clintjhill/dev-experience-story/galvanize.md

 # DX philosophy

-- "I don't know" is first position in every interaction
+- "I don't know" is first position in every interaction (Socratic)
+  - Zen mind
+  - Empty mind
+  - "I don't know anything therefore I'm open to evertyhing"
 - Empathize before educating
 - Simplest thing that works today
 - Architecture is always JIT (Just In Time)
+- Science is easy to find, look for the art

+---

+# Section on what industry provides

 ---